pbrb/pbrb.gov/_pages/public-meetings.md

 #### Upcoming Public Meetings

 The Board will host its next <a href="https://www.federalregister.gov/documents/2020/09/14/2020-20175/notice-of-public-meeting-progress-on-selling-the-high-value-assets-and-preparations-for-the-upcoming">public meeting</a> virtually on Thursday, October 1, 2020, from 2:00 - 4:00 PM (EDT).
 <br>Registration is required to attend.
 To register, click <a href="https://jllmeet.webex.com/jllmeet/onstage/g.php?MTID=e56b82ebae21118cbb2919c9853546c19">here</a>.
+To view the agenda for this meeting, click [here]({{site.baseurl}}/assets/uploads/October%201%202020%20Public%20Meeting%20-%20Agenda.pdf).

 #### Past Public Meetings